 {\it The somewhat unexpected conclusion is that a ZFITTER successor package might well be suited to FCC-ee Tera-Z demands, concerning the QED part.}

 There are subtleties to be considered carefully.
-To mention one example, the higher order terms of the initial-final state interferences have a specific dependence on the weak form factors (in Born approximation: the weak couplings).
+To mention one example, the higher-order terms of the initial--final-state interferences have a specific dependence on the weak form factors (in the Born approximation: the weak couplings).
 Another example is the potential importance of the usually neglected dependence of the weak couplings on $s$ and $\cos \theta$.
 The influence of all that has to be studied.